web-infra-dev/rsbuild/packages/document/docs/en/guide/debug/debug-mode.md

 DEBUG=rsbuild pnpm build
 ```

-In debug mode, Rsbuild will output some additional log information, and write the Rsbuild config and webpack config to the dist directory, which is convenient for developers to view and debug.
+In debug mode, Rsbuild will output some additional log information, and write the Rsbuild config and Rspack config to the dist directory, which is convenient for developers to view and debug.

 ## Log Information